-"Number of Shares of Common Stock Owned Prior to Offering" includes this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus".
+"Number of Shares of Common Stock Owned Prior to Offering" includes this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus" and 341,774 shares issuable upon the exercise of certain Series B and Series C Warrants.
 This amount does not (i) give effect to limitations on ownership set out in any of the warrants that may be exercised into such shares or (ii) include any shares that may be beneficially owned by an affiliate.